 - International Applicants who currently reside in the United States with an F-1 or J-1 visa must fill out the SEVIS form

 - Official TOEFL scores if the applicant does not speak English as a native language and has not received a graduate or undergraduate degree in an English-speaking territory

 - A 500 word statement of intent.
 The statement should address the following: 1) Professional goals; 2) Planned area of study; 3) Desired employment sector; 4) How the degree furthers achievement of your professional goals

 - Two recommendation letters from individuals familiar with the applicant's academic and/or professional capabilities.
 Preferably, the letters should be from former instructors or from individuals with knowledge of your professional performance and potential.

 - The scores of the Graduate Record Examination (GRE).
 Please note that you should make arrangements to take the GRE well in advance of the application deadline.

-What does the division consider when reviewing applications?
+What does the Department consider when reviewing applications?